 Concealed handgun permits.
 Allows any person who is otherwise eligible to obtain a concealed handgun permit to carry a concealed handgun without a permit anywhere he may lawfully carry a handgun openly within the Commonwealth.

-01/15/18 Senate: Rereferred to Finance

-City Position: Oppose

-SB 67 Intake process, etc.; statements made by child to an intake officer or probation officer.
-Patrons: Favola and Marsden; Delegate: Kory

-Summary as introduced:

-Statements made by child to an intake officer or probation officer.
+02/07/18 Senate: Continued to 2019 in Finance (13-Y 2-N) Notes: City Position: Oppose SB 59 Criminal Justice Services, Department of; training standards, community engaged policing.
+Patrons: Lucas; Delegate: Kory Summary as introduced:

+Department of Criminal Justice Services training standards; community engaged policing.
+Expands the responsibilities of the Department of Criminal Justice Services regarding community policing by requiring the compulsory training standards for basic training and recertification of law-enforcement officers to include fair and impartial policing, verbal de-escalation, and needs of special populations.
+The bill changes the term "community policing" to "community engaged policing."
+01/17/18 Senate: Continued to 2019 in Courts of Justice (15-Y 0-N) Notes: City Position: Support SB 63 Firearms; control of possession, etc., by localities at lawful demonstrations and protests.
+Patrons: Favola and McClellan; Delegate: Kory Summary as introduced: Control of firearms by localities; lawful demonstrations and protests.
+Allows a locality to adopt an ordinance that prohibits the possession or transportation of firearms, ammunition, or components or a combination thereof, during a demonstration, march, parade, protest, rally, or other similar event.
+Such an ordinance shall not apply to any law-enforcement officer, armed security officer, member of the Armed Forces of the United States, member of the Armed Forces Reserves, or member of the National Guard acting in the performance of his lawful duties or to any person having a valid concealed handgun permit.
+01/15/18 Senate: Incorporated by Courts of Justice (SB360-McClellan) (15-Y 0-N) Notes: City Position: Support SB 67 Intake process, etc.; statements made by child to an intake officer or probation officer.
+Patrons: Favola and Marsden; Delegate: Kory Summary as introduced: Statements made by child to an intake officer or probation officer.
 Provides that a statement made by a child during or after the intake process, or during or after a mental health screening or other court-ordered evaluation or assessment, and prior to a hearing on the merits of a petition field against the child, shall not be admissible at any stage of the proceedings.
-Current law limits such period of time to those statements made during the intake process, or during a mental health screening or assessment, and prior to a hearing on the merits of a petition field against the child.
-11/30/17 Senate: Referred to Committee for Courts of Justice City Position: Oppose SB 79 Firearms; prohibited at certain preschools and child day centers.
+Current law limits such period of time to those statements made during the intake process, or during a mental health screening or assessment, and prior to a hearing on the merits of a petition filed against the child.
+01/22/18 Senate: Failed to report (defeated) in Courts of Justice (7-Y 7-N) Notes: City Position: Oppose SB 79 Firearms; prohibited at certain preschools and child day centers.
 Patrons: Lucas, Howell and Locke; Delegates: Adams, D.M., Ayala, Carr, Guzman, Hope, Jones, J.C., Kory, Levine, Lindsey, Lopez, Plum, Simon and Tyler Summary as introduced: Firearms on school property.
 Adds public, private, or religious preschools and child day centers that are not operated at the residence of the provider or of any of the children to the list of schools where possessing a firearm on school property or on a school bus is prohibited.
-Under current law, the list of such schools only includes public, private, or religious K-12 schools.
-01/17/18 Senate: Rereferred to Finance City Position: Support SB 97 Driving with animal; driver not to operate vehicle with an animal on his lap.
+Under current law, the list of such schools only includes public, private, or religious elementary, middle, or high schools.
+01/31/18 Senate: Passed by indefinitely in Finance (11-Y 5-N) Notes: City Position: Support SB 97 Driving with animal; no person shall operate a moving motor vehicle with an animal on his lap.
 Patrons: Marsden; Delegate: Kory Summary as introduced: